Find a Migraine Support Group

 This initiative includes:

-• Tips for chronic migraine Care Partners, including self-care tips, do's and don'ts, how to help, how to get involved with Rally Against Chronic Migraine, and further resources
+• Tips for chronic migraine Care Partners, how to help, how to get involved with Rally Against Chronic Migraine, and further resources

 • Join our Facebook Care Partner Support Group

-• Register for our new Face-to-Face Virtual Care Partner support group
+• Register for our new Care Partner Support Group

 Tips